disintegration/imaging/README.md

     dst = imaging.CropCenter(src, 200, 100) // cut out a 200x100 px region from the center of the image
     dst = imaging.Paste(dst, src, image.Pt(50, 50)) // paste the src image to the dst image at the given position dst = imaging.PasteCenter(dst, src) // paste the src image to the center of the dst image

+    // draw one image over another at the given position and with the given opacity (from 0.0 to 1.0) dst = imaging.Overlay(dst, src, image.Pt(50, 30), 1.0)

     imaging.Save(dst, "dst.jpg") // save the image to file
 }
 ```